pablocorral93/midbootcamp-project/README.md

 3: Moderately important
 4: Very important
 5: Extremely important

-## Data Analysis
-The data will be analyzed to determine the percentage of participants who consider physical activity and balanced nutrition as important for their overall wellness (a rating of 3.5 or higher).

 ## Conclusion
 The results of this project will be used to understand the general perception of physical activity and nutrition in relation to wellness.
 The findings could serve as a foundation for further research and health awareness campaigns.